djfeistel/LASR/CallOutRecursion.md

    - If the lineage isn't a direct member of the callout groups:

 2. **Look Up Parent Lineage:**
-   - The function retrieves the lineage’s parent from the DataFrame, identifying this parent as the immediate ancestor in the lineage tree.
+   - The function retrieves the lineage’s parent from the **lineage.yml** file, identifying this parent as the immediate ancestor in the lineage tree.

 3. **Check for Recombinant Parents:**
-   - It also examines "recombinant parents," which are additional possible lineage connections that occur when lineages combine genetic material, diverging from a simple parent-child relationship.
+   - It also examines "recombinant parents," which are additional possible lineage connections that occur when lineages recombine, diverging from a simple parent-child relationship.

 ## Handling Special Cases